Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Not asking in Jesus' name:
 >'Until now you have asked for nothing in My name; ask and you will receive, so that your joy may be made full.'
 (John 16:24)
 	- How to get full joy: ask in Jesus's name
-- Satanic demonic hindrances: Daniel 10:10-13 (); Ephesians 6:12
+- Satanic demonic hindrances: Daniel 10:10-13 (demons keep answer to prayer from being delivered sooner); Ephesians 6:12
--Not seeking first the Kingdom: It is only when you seek first the Kingdom of God that you are promised the "other things": Matthew 6:33
+- ==Not seeking first the Kingdom: It is only when you seek first the Kingdom of God that you are promised the "other things"==: Matthew 6:33
--God has a higher purpose in denying your request: II Corinthians 12:8-9 -When you do not know how to pray as you should, prayer is hindered.
+- God has a higher purpose in denying your request: II Corinthians 12:8-9
+- When you do not know how to pray as you should, prayer is hindered.
 This is why it is important to let the Holy Spirit pray through you: Romans 8:26